-Some cancers, such as leukemia, lymphoma and multiple myeloma, are considered widespread when diagnosed and, therefore, are not called metastatic cancer.
+Some cancers, such as leukemia, lymphoma, and multiple myeloma, are considered widespread when diagnosed and are not called metastatic cancer.

 Where metastasis develops

 Cancer can spread to any part of the body.
-Most cancers tend to spread to one place more often than others.
-Testicular cancer usually spreads to the lungs and ovarian cancer usually spreads to the peritoneum.
+Most cancers tend to apply to one place more often than others.
+Testicular cancer usually spreads to the lungs, and ovarian cancer spreads to the peritoneum.

-Regional means that the cancer has grown in the surrounding tissues or organs, or has spread to nearby lymph nodes.
-Distant means that the cancer is in one part of the body farther from where it started.
+Regional means that cancer has grown in the surrounding tissues or organs or has spread to nearby lymph nodes.
+Distant means that the tumor is in one part of the body farther from where it started.

 Doctors generally use the term metastatic cancer to describe cancer that has spread to distant organs or distant lymph nodes (called distant metastases).

-Metastasis to the bones, brain, liver, lymph nodes and lungs is common.
+Metastasis is common to the bones, brain, liver, lymph nodes, and lungs.
 Cancer cells can also metastasize to the pleural space (the lining around the lungs) or the abdominal cavity.

 This can cause an excess of fluid buildup in these areas (called malignant pleural effusions and malignant ascites).
 Multiple small metastases in the abdominal cavity are known as peritoneal carcinomatosis.

-Less often, cancer can also spread to the skin, muscles, or other organs of the body.
+Less often, cancer can also spread to the skin, muscles, or other body organs.

 Some cancers tend to spread to certain parts of the body.
 For example:

-- Breast cancer tends to spread to the bones, the liver, the lungs, the chest wall and the brain.
+- Breast cancer tends to apply to the bones, the liver, the lungs, the chest wall, and the brain.

-- Lung cancer tends to spread to the brain, bones, liver and adrenal glands.
+- Lung cancer spreads to the brain, bones, liver, and adrenal glands.

-- Prostate cancer tends to spread to the bones.
+- Prostate cancer tends to apply to the bones.

-- Cancers of the colon and rectum tend to spread to the liver and lungs.
+- The colon and rectum cancers tend to spread to the liver and lungs.